opensearch-project/documentation-website/_security-analytics/api-tools/log-type-api.md

 # Log type APIs

-The log type APIs allow you to create a custom log type, search custom log types, update custom log type, and delete custom log types.
+The log type APIs allow you to create a custom log type, search custom log types, update custom log types, and delete custom log types.

 ## Create log type

-Creating a new custom log type involves entering a name and a description, and specifying the source as `Custom`.
+Creating a new custom log type involves entering a name and a description and specifying the source as `Custom`.

 ### Example request